thiswillbeyourgithub/Daily_Fact_Ntfy/README.md

 ```

 This will:
-1. Generate a subtopic about psychiatry
+1. Generate a subtopic about psychiatry (say 'simulating depression in mice')
-2. Create an interesting fact about that subtopic
+2. Create an interesting fact about that subtopic (the explanation about the subtopic)
-3. Wait between 1 to 2 hours
+3. Wait between 1 to 2 hours (to be surprised by the notification on your phone)
-4. Send the fact as a notification
+4. Send the fact as a notification via ntfy.sh

 ## Custom LLM Arguments